bradvolen/simplegym/collections/_classics/legs-1a.markdown

 ## Notes

-- When choosing squats or leg press
+- Feel free to do leg press instead of squats
   - Squats are probably better if you are hoping for translation to athletics
-  - Leg Press is good enough if you care mainly about building muscle and/or are concerned about injury
+  - Leg Press is good enough if you care mainly about building muscle and/or are concerned about injury from squatting
 - Lunges should be 10 for each leg
 - Calf raises can be done:
   - Barbell on back